HabibNaeimi/FuzzyGradientDecent/README.md

 - Primary parameter fixing using online initial parameter choosing method.
 - Implementation of the algorithm in MATLAB.

-This program was developed as a course project for Fuzzy systems course by Habibollah Naeimi.
+This program was developed as a course project for the Fuzzy systems course by Habibollah Naeimi.

 ### GD1.m
 Main program.